Doodle

 A doodle is a drawing made while a person's attention is otherwise occupied.
-Doodles are simple drawings that can have concrete representational meaning or may just be composed of random and abstract lines or shapes, generally without ever lifting the drawing device from the paper, in which case it is usually called a scribble.
+Doodles are simple drawings that can have concrete representational meaning or may just be composed of random and abstract lines or shapes, generally without ever lifting the drawing device from the paper.

-Doodling and scribbling are most often associated with young children and toddlers, because their lack of hand–eye coordination and lower mental development often make it very difficult for any young child to keep their coloring attempts within the line art of the subject.
-Despite this, it is not uncommon to see such behavior with adults, in which case it is generally done jovially, out of boredom.

-Typical examples of doodling are found in school notebooks, often in the margins, drawn by students daydreaming or losing interest during class.
-Other common examples of doodling are produced during long telephone conversations if a pen and paper are available.
+Typical examples of doodling may be found in school notebooks, often in the margins, drawn by students daydreaming or losing interest during class.
+Other common examples of doodling are produced during long telephone conversations if a pen and paper are at hand.

-Popular kinds of doodles include cartoon versions of teachers or companions in a school, famous TV or comic characters, invented fictional beings, landscapes, geometric shapes, patterns, textures, or phallic scenes.
+Popular kinds of doodles include cartoon versions of teachers or companions in a school, famous TV or comic characters, invented fictional beings, landscapes, geometric shapes, patterns, textures, or phallic symbols.
 Most people who doodle often remake the same shape or type of doodle throughout their lifetime.

 Etymology

 The word doodle first appeared in the early 17th century to mean a fool or simpleton.
 It may derive from the German Dudeltopf or Dudeldop, meaning simpleton or noodle (literally "nightcap").
 It is the origin of the early eighteenth-century verb to doodle, meaning "to swindle or to make a fool of".
 The modern meaning emerged as a term for a politician who was doing nothing in office at the expense of his constituents.
 That led to the more generalized verb "to doodle", which means to do nothing.

 In the final courtroom scene of the 1936 film Mr. Deeds Goes to Town, the main character explains the concept of "doodling" to a judge unfamiliar with the word, saying that "People draw the most idiotic pictures when they're thinking."
 The character, who has travelled from a fictional town in Vermont, describes the word doodler as being "a name we made up back home" for people who make "foolish designs" on paper when their mind is on something else.

 The meaning "fool, simpleton" is intended in the song title "Yankee Doodle", originally sung by British colonial troops during the American Revolutionary War.